abhijeet-saxena/wysiwyg/README.md

 Removes the current selection and copies it to the clipboard.
 When this behavior is enabled varies between browsers, and its conditions have evolved over time.
 Check the compatibility table for usage details.

 decreaseFontSize
-Adds a <small> tag around the selection or at the insertion point.
+Adds a &lt;small&gt; tag around the selection or at the insertion point.
 (Not supported by Internet Explorer.)

 defaultParagraphSeparator
 Changes the paragraph separator used when new paragraphs are created in editable text regions.
 See Differences in markup generation for more details.